acamaras0/Delivery-Fee-Calculator/README.md

 ## Usage

-In order to start this project, in the client directory run:
+In order to start this project, in the client directory, run:

 - npm install
 - npm start